 I like to start my day out by the coffee table and then switch over to the couch when I'm answering emails.
 It can be good to have a change of scenery throughout the day to keep you inspired and motivated.

 It is essential to avoid distractions at all costs, even if you have to put a 'Do Not Disturb' sign at your door, do it.
-Let people know that you are now going to let your inner girl boss dive into work.
+Let people know that you are now going to work.
 Put your phone on airplane mode to avoid getting distracted by texts or social media.

 Set Up a Cozy Atmosphere